brianweet/brianweet.github.io/_posts/2017-09-10-alloy-in-docker.md

 </p>

 ### Running alloy in a container
-To start off, I've installed [VS tools for Docker](https://marketplace.visualstudio.com/items?itemName=MicrosoftCloudExplorer.VisualStudioToolsforDocker-Preview) as this provides the option to add Docker support from Visual Studio.
+To start off, I've installed Container development tools (using the Visual Studio installer) as this provides the option to add Docker support from Visual Studio.
 When you click on "Add - Docker Support", a couple of files will be added for you.
 Let's take a look to see what these files are for:

 * There's a Dockerfile for our web project (in the alloydemo folder)
   * This is a description of how to build an image for our web project.
 After building we will have an image called alloydemokit.
 The Dockerfile has a reference to a Microsoft image which includes IIS and adds remote debugging support to that image